muldjord/skyscraper/docs/SCRAPINGMODULES.md

 If you're looking to scrape the Amiga RetroPlay LHA files, there's no better way to do this than using the `openretro` module.
 It is by far the best WHDLoad Amiga database on the internet when it comes to data scraping, and maybe even the best Amiga game info database overall.

-It does have a caveat at the moment though.
-It has a search word limit of 2 words due to high server loads, which does make it slightly unreliable for any non-LHA files.
-But please try it out for any of your ADF files.

 The database also supports many non-Amiga platforms, but there's no doubt that Amiga is the strong point.

 #### MobyGames